georgiana-ojoc/UniversityProjects/README.md

 # University-Projects
-This repository contains university projects from different objects.
+This repository contains university projects from different subjects.